 - Prosciutto or other dry cured ham like serrano ham or Ibérico ham

 - Crusty bread or croutons add crunch.
 You can leave this out if you prefer.
+Click here to see how we make homemade croutons.

 - Punchy lemon dressing made from Dijon mustard, fresh lemon juice, olive oil, parlsey, salt and pepper.